 - Renters are just throwing away their money each month!

-Okay, so maybe they didn’t say the last one, but membership in the renter class carried a more negative stigma than it does today.
+Membership in the renter class carried a more negative stigma than it does today.
 Why?
-Because homeownership was ingrained into the American Dream while renting was considered a transient state: a place for young adults, college students, recent graduates, betrothed couples, and those in-between marriages.
+Because homeownership was ingrained into the American Dream , while renting was considered a transient state: a place for young adults, college students, recent graduates, betrothed couples, and those in-between marriages.

 But renting is breaking the mold.
 More and more people realize that, in some situations, it can be better than buying a home (especially in a sellers' market like we're currently seeing).
-And because of that it’s becoming more widely accepted.
+And because of that, it’s becoming more widely accepted.
 Let's take a look at when it makes sense to rent vs. buy a home.

 1) You’re not ready for a big commitment.